xing/hops/packages/template-react/README.md

 ### `npm test` / `yarn test`

 This command will test your code with [jest](https://facebook.github.io/jest/) a testrunner by facebook that integrates nicely with react.

-### `npm run flow` / `yarn flow`

-This command will run flow to typecheck your code and warn you about errors early on.

-### (`postinstall`)

-This script isn't really meant to be executed by the user.
-Instead it will run every time that you install the project or a new dependency and download the latest type definitions from [flow-typed](https://github.com/flowtype/flow-typed) for all of your dependencies.

 ## Configuration